davis-hoover/ocpi.osp.hitech-global/guide/zrf8_48dr/OpenCPI_htg_zrf8_OSP_Developers_Guide.rst

       the above has been tested with Vivado 2021.1

-TODO: Add Board file if provided:

-#.
-Place the ZRF8 Vivado board files into your Vivado installation directory:

 TODO: Add documents if provided:

 #.
 Review the vendor provided documentation, such as, but not limited to: